raas-dev/configent/README.md

 Apt, yum (dnf), zypper, pacman and apk package managers are recognized and used to install requirements from Linux distro's repository (requires `sudo` rights).
-On Linux distros, flatpaks (GUI apps) are always installed user-wide.
+Flatpaks (GUI apps) are always installed user-wide.

 On macOS, [Homebrew](https://brew.sh) is used to install requirements and casks (GUI apps) user-wide.